 \textbf{Author contributions} X. L., X. Zhou, and D. J. devised the experiment.
+X. H. and D. J. advised the experiment.
 X. L. and C. S. W. conducted the experiment.
 X. L. designed and fabricated the device.
-X. L., C. S. W., and B. D. analyzed the data.
-Y. H., X. Zhang ,and X. H. supported the experimental measurement.
-Y. W. and W. G. supported the theoretical understanding.
+X. L., C. S. W., and B. D. analysed the data.
+Y. H., X. Zhang, and X. H. supported the experimental measurement.
+Y. W. and W. G. supported the theoretical calculation.
 D. J. conceived the idea and led the project.
 X. L., C. S. W., X. Zhou, and D. J. wrote the original manuscript.
 All authors contributed to the work.\\